 This prospectus, including the documents incorporated by reference herein, and any related prospectus supplement may contain or incorporate certain forward-looking statements that relate to future events, including our future operating results and conditions, our prospects and our future financial performance and condition, all of which are largely based on our then-current expectations and projections.
 All statements other than statements of historical fact in this prospectus, the documents incorporated by reference and any related prospectus supplement, are forward-looking statements.
 Known and unknown risks, uncertainties and other factors may cause our actual results, performance or achievements to be materially different from any future results, performances or achievements expressed or implied by the forward-looking statements.
 See "Risk Factors" for a discussion of some risk factors that may affect our business and results of operations.
 These risks are not exhaustive.
 Other sections of this prospectus may include additional factors that could adversely impact our business and financial performance.
-Moreover, because we operate in a heavily regulated and evolving industry, we may become more leveraged, and as we operate in Macau, a market that has historically experienced extremely rapid growth and intense competition, new risk factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those expressed or implied in any forward-looking statement.
+Moreover, because we operate in a heavily regulated and evolving industry, may become more highly leveraged, and operate in Macau, a market that has historically experienced extremely rapid growth and intense competition, new risk factors may emerge from time to time.
+It is not possible for our management to predict all risk factors, nor can we assess the impact of these factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those expressed or implied in any forward-looking statement.